Scars and Scar Tissue: Causes, Problems, and Possible Treatments

 Reducing Scar Formation

-The first structure that forms in a wound is the blood clot which prevents blood loss.
-The blood clot may be replaced by scar tissue.
-Skin scarring can be reduced by making sure that the edges of a wound are brought close together during the healing process.
-When the edges of a wound gape, scar tissue will be formed to fill in the gap.
+The first structure that forms in a wound is the blood clot, which prevents blood loss.
+The clot may be replaced by scar tissue.
+Scarring can be reduced by making sure that the edges of a wound are brought close together during the healing process.
+When the edges of a wound gape, scar tissue may be formed to fill in the gap.

 Good wound dressings, good nutrition, and appropriate medications (such as antibiotics) can help to protect and defend an injured area.
 The amount of scarring and the final appearance of a scar depend mainly on genetics and age, however.
 Older people tend to scar more easily than younger people.
-Their bodies are less likely to form enough normal skin cells to replace the ones that have died in an injury.
+Their bodies may not make enough of the normal skin cells needed to replace the ones that have died.

-Although we can help our bodies to reduce scar formation, it's hard to completely avoid scars.
+Although we can discourage our body from producing scars, it's hard to completely avoid the process.
 Surgeons are well aware of the body's tendency to scar.
-They often try to make their incisions in a direction or a place that will minimize scarring or that will minimize a scar's visibility.
+They often try to make their incisions in a direction or a place that will minimize scarring or that will minimize its visibility.

 Stretch marks are a type of skin scar.
 They often develop due to stretching of the skin during rapid weight gain.
 In some cases, as in pregnancy, their formation is influenced by hormones.

-Hypertrophic Scars: In a hypertrophic scar too much collagen is made.
+In a hypertrophic scar, too much collagen is made.
 The scar forms a raised area or lump above the wounded area of the skin.
 The lump is often pink in its early stages and may be itchy.

-Keloid Scars: Keloid scars grow beyond the wound, forming a reddish tumour.
+Keloid scars grow beyond the wound, forming a reddish tumour.
 This tumour is benign (not cancerous) and consists mainly of collagen.
-Keloid scars may form as a response to injury, but in some people they form spontaneously, with no known cause.
+Keloid scars may form as a response to injury, but in some people they form spontaneously with no known cause.
 They may be itchy and create a burning sensation.

-Atrophic Scars: Atrophic scars look like pits in the skin and may be formed during skin problems such as acne and chicken pox.
-In this case, not enough connective tissue is formed to fill in the wound.
+Atrophic scars look like pits in the skin and may be formed during problems such as acne and chicken pox.
+In this type of scar, the body doesn't make enough connective tissue to fill in the wound.

-- Pressure applied to a scar or silicone sheets placed over the scar often improve its appearance.
+- Pressure applied to a scar or silicone sheets placed over the area often improve its appearance.
 These treatments flatten raised scars and make scars paler.

 - Doctors may inject corticosteroids into a raised scar to inhibit collagen synthesis and reduce inflammation.

 - Surgical techniques can remove some scars, but the body may make a fresh scar as it heals itself from the surgical wound.
-However, the new scar may look better than the old scar.
+The new scar may look better than the old one, however.

 - In dermabrasion, the surface layer of scarred skin is removed in an abrasive process.
 Laser surgery can be used to remove the raised surface of a hypertophic or keloid scar.